meteor/mobile-packages/packages/mdg:camera/README.md

 - `width` An integer that specifies the minimum width of the returned photo.
 - `height` An integer that specifies the minimum height of the returned photo.
 - `quality` A number from 0 to 100 specifying the desired quality of JPEG encoding.
+- `correctOrientation` A boolean true or false specifies if the result image is oriented properly.

+_more options can be found [here](http://docs.phonegap.com/en/edge/cordova_camera_camera.md.html#cameraOptions)_

 #### callback(error, data)